fbryo21/next.js/examples/with-realm-web/README.md

 ## Configuration

 To set up your app:

-1. Link a cluster that includes the [Atlas sample data sets](https://docs.atlas.mongodb.com/sample-data/)
+1. Click App Services tab
-2. Configure permissions for the `sample_mflix.movies` collection.
-For this demo, you can assign ready only permissions for all authenticated users.
+1. Link a cluster that includes the [Atlas sample data sets](https://docs.atlas.mongodb.com/sample-data/) to your App that you want to use
-3. Generate a collection schema for the `sample_mflix.movies` collection.
+3. Configure rules for the `sample_mflix.movies` collection.
+For this demo, you can assign ready only rules for all authenticated users.
-   Add a root-level "title" field to the schema with the value set to "movie".
+3. Generate a collection schema for the `sample_mflix.movies` collection by click `Schema` on the left sidebar/menu
-4. Enable anonymous authentication
+4. Enable anonymous authentication by click `Authentication` on the left sidebar/menu
 5. Once your app is set up, replace the value of NEXT_PUBLIC_REALM_APP_ID in `.env` file with your App ID